 Etretat Gardens (Les Jardins D’Etretat)

 The Etretat Gardens on Falaise D’Amont are astounding.
 Inspired by the gardens of Claude Monet, they comprise seven separate gardens which combine landscape design, contemporary art and sound to offer an immersive experience.
 Try to resist hugging a tree.
-Well worth the €8.50 admission price.

 An hour west of Etretat is Honfleur, our base for the next few nights.